MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/architectures/architectures.md

 When designing for multiple data landing zones, ensure direct communication between workloads with large amounts of traffic.
 For large workloads across multiple subscriptions, we recommend peering the virtual networks, see [Network topology and connectivity for data management and analytics landing zones](../eslz-network-topology-and-connectivity.md)

-Data management and analytics scenario places a strong emphasis on central cataloging and classification to protect data and allow various groups to discover datasets.
+Data management and analytics scenario places a strong emphasis on central cataloging and classification to protect data and allow various groups to discover data products.

 ## Next steps